Quantifying Grid-Forming Behavior: Bridging Device-level Dynamics and System-Level Strength: Device Level: GFM Behavior of converters

-Consider a single converter connected to a power system modeled as a stiff voltage source.
-The converter's output voltage, the grid voltage, and the output current vector in global dq frame are denoted as $U_{dq}$, $U_{{\rm g}dq}$ and $I_{dq}$, respectively.
-The interconnecting line inductance and resistance are $L_{\rm g}$ and $R_{\rm g}$, respectively.
+At the device level, as shown in Fig.\ref{fig1:converter}, consider a single converter connected to the external grid modeled as a stiff voltage source.
+The converter output voltage, grid voltage, and output current vector in the global dq frame with a constant nominal rotational frequency are denoted as $U_{dq}$, $U_{{\rm g}dq}$ and $I_{dq}$, respectively.
+The subscripts $_{d,{l}}$ and $_{q,{l}}$ in Figs.~\ref{fig1:converter} and \ref{fig2:control} indicate variables expressed in the converter’s local $dq$ frame.
+The inductance and resistance of the interconnecting line are $L_{\rm g}$ and $R_{\rm g}$, respectively.